the-codingphoenix/100-days-of-code/log.md

 **Today's Progress**: I did the day 3 css challenge on 100DaysCss.
 The challenge is to create a pyramide with rotating sun and shadow.

-**Thoughts** I needed to do some research on the transform property and animation, but this was fun.

 **Link(s) to work**
 1. [100DaysCSS](https://100dayscss.com/days/3/)
 2. [Github Repository](https://github.com/the-codingphoenix/The-Pyramide)